is public space? It is the place where the public connects, outside

 collection of individuals.

-want to explore the real experience of being in Vienna public space
+We explored the real experience of being in Vienna public space

 in spring 2019.
 How does it feel?
 How do you know you are in Vienna,